phense/md2pdf/README.md

 ## Requirements

 A LaTeX environment and [pandoc](https://pandoc.org/) need to be installed.
 To use proper references, fig’s and BibTeX-files, the [pandoc-crossref filter](https://github.com/lierdakil/pandoc-crossref) also needs to be installed.
+The Letter / Brief - Templates requires the use of the `scrlttr2.latex` file, copied from [JensErat](https://github.com/JensErat/pandoc-scrlttr2).

 ## Export using Typora

-Go to the Export Settings and add 2 new Exporters (“PDF LaTeX / Pandoc”).
-Name one of them “PDF (Pandoc)” and the other “PDF (Pandoc) + toc”.
-Both already have the basic arguments supplied to them:
+Go to the Export Settings and add 2 or 3 new Exporters (“PDF LaTeX / Pandoc”).
+Name one of them “PDF (Pandoc)”, optional an extra “PDF (Pandoc) + toc” and “PDF Letter (Pandoc)”.
+All of them already have the basic arguments supplied to them:

 `-f native -s -o ${outputPath}`

 The PDF Engine needs the path to your pdf generator, for example pdflatex.
 An example in Windows using MikTeX would be `C:\tools\LaTeX\miktex\bin\x64\pdflatex.exe`.

 The exporter “PDF (Pandoc)” should get the following extra arguments: `-N --highlight-style haddock`, and the  “PDF (Pandoc) + toc” should get `--toc -N --highlight-style haddock`.
 This way, you can select the pdf export with- or without the generation of the table of contents.
 For additional arguments, see below.

+The “PDF Letter (Pandoc)” needs the extra Template field in the Typora settings set to the `scrlttr2.latex`.

 ## Export using pandoc